The Cyan Language: Values

 \section{Values}

-The term ``variable"\/ in Cyan is used for local variable, instance variable (attribute of a prototype), and parameter.
+The term ``variable"\/ in Cyan is used for local variable, field (instance variable or attribute), and parameter.
 A variable in Cyan is a reference to an object.
 The declaration of the variable does not guarantee that an object was created.
-To initialize the variable one has to use a literal object such as {\tt 1}, {\tt 3.1415}, \verb@"Hello"@ or to created an object with {\tt clone} or {\tt new}.
-There is a special object called {\tt nil} with one special property: it can be assigned to any variable. {\tt nil} plays the rôle of {\tt nil} in Smalltalk.
-As in Smalltalk, knows how to answer some messages --- it is an object.
-Value {\tt null} of Java or {\tt NULL} of C++ are not objects.
-These values correspond to the value {\tt noObject} of Cyan, the only value of the basic prototype {\tt Void}.
-It cannot answer any messages.
+To initialize the variable one has to use a literal object such as {\tt 1}, {\tt 3.1415}, \verb@"Hello"@, or to created an object with {\tt clone} or {\tt new}.

 Object {\tt String} is a pre-defined object for storing sequences of characters.
 A literal string can be given enclosed by \verb@"@ as usual: \verb@"Hi, this is a string"@, \verb@"um"@, \verb@"ended by newline\n"@.